 Watering is an extremely important part of installing a new lawn.
-Water within 30 minutes of laying your new lawn.
+Water immediately as you are laying your new lawn.

 For the first two weeks avoid heavy use of the lawn and water two to three times a day.

 Root development can take up to six weeks depending on the type of turf so its important that this first six weeks (weather dependant) are full of a lot of TLC for your turf investment!